College Student Missing After Taking Lyft Ride Home From The Airport

 — Fox 35 News (@Fox35News) June 23, 2019

 Josephson, a college student from South Carolina, was killed back in March after a night out with friends.
-She had called an Uber ride to come pick her up and was waiting on a street corner for it to arrive, according to CNN.
+She had called an Uber ride to pick her up and was waiting on a street corner for it to arrive, according to CNN.

 When a car pulled up resembling the vehicle Josephson had expected, she got in without hesitation.
 Unfortunately, she was then believed to have been murdered by the person driving the car, 24-year-old Nathaniel David Rowland.

 Meanwhile, Lyft has been cooperating as much as possible with the investigation involving Lueck.
-In a public statement the company noted that they are working with police to bring this student home.
+In a public statement, the company noted that they are working with police to bring this student home.

 “We recognize how scary this must be for those who know and love Ms. Lueck.
 The safety of our community is fundamental to Lyft, and we are actively assisting law enforcement with their investigation.”